 So, scripts generated millions of links on sites set up exclusively for the purpose of hosting these links, but no thought was ever given to removing them.
 And when you start to try and remove them then the problems really begin.

 Many of these automated sites have no contact details, no webmaster looking after them and even if you can get through to someone the chances of getting a response are slim indeed.
-Of those that do respond at least half of them want money to remove the links which leaves us with the considerate and caring webmasters who do respond, appreciate the problem and remove the link for you.
+Of those that do respond at least half of them want money to remove the links which leave us with the considerate and caring webmasters who do respond, appreciate the problem and remove the link for you.
 Sadly these webmasters are few and far between.

-Frankly this is beyond most website owners.
+Frankly, this is beyond most website owners.

 We started working with a client earlier this year who came to us because their keyword positions were dropping.
 We advised them fairly quickly that their backlink profile was the source of the trouble and it needed cleaning up urgently.
 As soon as we were engaged we set about the process of clean up but four weeks in Google spotted the problem backlinks and applied a manual penalty.